deargle/deargle.github.io/_class/cu/2019/spring/msbx5500-spring-2020.md

 : This includes supervied machine learning tasks (such as spam/ham classifications, malware classifications), and unsupervied anomaly detection
 (e.g., time-series predictions of botnet enslavement, network anomaly detection on flow logs grouping by day, hour, protocol, IP, credit card fraud detection, mobile phone theft detection based on sensor data)

+### Update Post-Semester -- What We Actually Learned (a lot!)

+**Learning objectives and Topics**
+*	Be conversant in and understand the workings of the following:
+    * induction of supervised machine learning models for classification tasks
+        *	understand over- and under-fitting, and strategies for dealing with overfitting (X-fold cross-validation)
+        *	understand how models can actually fit models (information gain, loss-functions minimization, etc), and how certain models (e.g., logistic regressions, decision trees) actually make probability predictions
+    *	differences between supervised vs unsupervised machine learning
+    *	induction of models versus the use of models
+    *	converting model probability predictions to binary predictions; choosing a  decision boundary (cutoff threshold)
+    *	model evaluation, including ROC curves and precision-recall curves, confusion   matrices and attendant metrics, F1, PPV, TPR, business-context application of   evaluation metrics
+    *	containerized app development (e.g., Docker)
+*	Deployment and use of fitted models
+    *	considerations for deployment of models (e.g., speed of prediction?
+Update-ability? data storage size of model?
+    *	serializing fit models from e.g. a jupyter notebook flow, and unserializing them for usage in an API to obtain predictions
+        *	serializing entire data-preparation workflow objects ('pipelines') for simplification of the "use of model" step
+        *	Different modes of using serialized models, including storing python "pickled" models as files, or saving serialized models to a bytes field in a database
+    *	environment variables and their use in local development of models, and deployment of the same to cloud platforms such as heroku
+    *	containerized app development to simplify and modularize the development of apps which use models (e.g., Docker, with local containers versus deploying docker containers to Heroku)
+    *	use of GCP container-ready operating system to run Docker
+    *	Integration of models into a web environment, including storing output of model predictions into a SQL database for later retrieval, and also parallel use of key-value datastores (mongo).
+*	Sharing of analysis and results
+    *	use of jupyter notebooks on various popular jupyterhub providers -- e.g., AWS Sagemaker, GCP colab, Kaggle, local Anaconda installation, mybinder.org
+        *	rendering of jupyter notebooks via nbviewer services provided either locally, or on github, github gists, etc
+    *	understand conceptually and demonstrate competence with source-code management tools (e.g., Git and GitHub), for personal use and for team work.
+    *	markdown text formatting language to simplify the sharing of writeups on the internet
+        *	rendering of markdown via GiHub Pages websites (Jekyll)
+    *	Understand and practice using the CRISP-DM, both for performing a datamining workflow, as well as for documenting and sharing process and findings
+*	Competence with Linux scripting and all attendant things, including SSH and SCP and console text-editing (e.g., Vim).
+*	Experience self-solving coding challenges via navigating code library documentation, and via attaching a debugger and stepping through code
+*	Apply all of the above to an information security analytics context
+    *	Explore information security-related applications of machine learning approaches, such as for malicious network traffic flagging, malware identification, network anomaly detection, atypical user behavior flagging.
+Projects with several of the aforementioned.
+Discuss uses of combinations of machine learning with modern tool suites, including Windows Defender, and Hybrid Analysis.
+*	Conceptual discussion and demonstration of AWS services for data lakes, including posting JSON data to Gateway API -> AWS Firehose -> S3 buckets, crawl with AWS glue, query with AWS Athena.